DeadDraw613/tooling-field-notes/README.md

 ### Overview

-This repository contains **personal field notes and proof-of-concepts** documenting how I experimented with various tools.
+This repository contains **personal field notes and proof-of-concepts** documenting how I experimented with various tools related to web and network traffic capture and analysis.
 The goal is not to teach these tools from scratch, but to capture **usage patterns, edge cases, and observations** discovered while testing web applications and APIs in lab and test environments with these tools.

 ---